ut-parla/Parla.py/tutorial/3_devices_and_architectures/README.md

 specify architectures or devices where it will be run.

-This lesson introduces how to write heterogeneous tasks, and function variants specialized to the specific architecuters, through a simple Parla example:
+This lesson introduces how to write heterogeneous tasks, and function variants specialized to architectures, through a simple Parla example:
 `devices_and_architectures.py`

 You can run this example by the below command: